cawasser/chocolate/README.md

     localhost:15672

-you need to set up the following exchanges:
+You need to set up a vhost called `/main` and add the following exchanges to that vhost:

 1. `my-exchange`
 2. `pb-exchange`

-and the following queues and bindings:
+Then add the following queues and bindings:

 1. `some.queue` bound to `my-exchange`
 2. `person.queue` bound to `pb-exchange`